borekl/cvs-logwatcher/README.md

     Aug 29 14:06:19.642 CEST: %SYS-5-CONFIG_I: Configured from console by rborelupo on vty0 (172.16.20.30)

-Triggered by such a message, the script will download the device's configuration, and check it into local RCS repository residing in `data` directory.
+Triggered by such a message, the script will download the device's configuration, and check it into local repository

 Configuration download can be performed in three ways: